heri16/aws-iot-device-sdk-elixir/README.md

 # AWS IoT SDK for Elixir

-The aws-iot-device-sdk-elixir package allows developers to write [Elixir](http://elixir-lang.org) applications which access the AWS IoT Platform via [MQTT or MQTT over the Secure WebSocket Protocol](http://docs.aws.amazon.com/iot/latest/developerguide/protocols.html).
-It can be used in Elixir standard environments as well as in [Nerves](http://nerves-project.org) embedded applications.
+The aws-iot-device-sdk-elixir package allows developers to write [Elixir](http://elixir-lang.org) applications which access the [AWS IoT Platform](https://aws.amazon.com/iot/) via [MQTT](http://docs.aws.amazon.com/iot/latest/developerguide/protocols.html).
+It can be used in standard [Elixir](http://elixir-lang.org) environments as well as in [Nerves](http://nerves-project.org) embedded applications.

 Closely follows the logic from the official nodejs library, with minor deviations to adapt to Elixir Coding Conventions: https://github.com/aws/aws-iot-device-sdk-js/blob/master/thing/index.js